nawazassad/nawazassad/README.md

-- 👋 Hi, I’m @nawazassad
+- 👋 Hi, I’m @nawazassad, 7+ years of experience as a Software Engineer and 5.5+ years as a Front-end Specialist
 - 👀 I’m interested in front-end, app development projects and technologies.
 - 🌱 I’m experienced in HTML, CSS, Javascript, Angular, React, Node and Python.
-- I'm currently working on personal projects while learning Typescript and GraphQL.
+- 🤔 I'm currently working on personal projects while learning Typescript and GraphQL.
 - 💞️ I’m looking to collaborate on Web/Mobile development projects and Machine Learning applications.
 - 📫 How to reach me at
       > Linkedin - https://www.linkedin.com/in/assad-nawaz-62591043/